divyanshu0201/Customer-Lifetime-Value/README.md

-# CUSTOMER LIFETIME VALUE PREDICTOR
+# CUSTOMER LIFETIME VALUE PREDICTOR :chart:
 This project is a part of the SEMESTER 6 Group project at [B.M.S College of Engineering](https://bmsce.ac.in/).

 #### -- Project Status: [Completed]